 - I haven’t been in Port Arthur but I only heard good things: Port Arthur Historic Site is one of Australia’s most important heritage sites.
 A fee is required to access Port Arthur.
 See more details here.

 - Same for Bruny Island, I didn’t explore Bruny but apparently it’s a perfect island for walking, the landscapes look stunning.
 Find more information here.

 - The best time to visit Tasmania is between December and February, summer time.
 It’s not TOO warm, and the wind is anyways all year blowing sometimes more or less!
 Perfect conditions to explore this GORGEOUS island!

 - A permit is required to access to Tasmania’s national parks.
 You can find the prices and conditions here.

-Have you ever been at one of these places?
+Have you ever been to one of these places?
 If yes which one did you enjoyed the most?